AmadeusMoon/AmadeusMoon/README.md

   I have stashes of projects that might never see the light of day, everytime I feel inspired I note things down, although I might not know how to realize it or never will, the ideas survive.

-  Future goals are the Cs and Rust, looking to work in the backend with a lot of data, I do like data but you know whats better than data?
+  Future goals are the Cs and Rust, looking to work in the backend with a lot of data, I do like data but you know what's better than data?
 Data put to use by efficient applications.

 ### ❇ My drive